 - Occupational Safety and Health Supervisor Diploma – any 18 of our Awareness Topics

 Note: If a CSM wishes to issue NASP/IASP Certificates and Cards, there will be a processing fee for each student taking a course.
 Click visit the Trainer’s Resource page for details of the pricing structure.

 Workplace Safety Culture

-The CSM certification is the foundational building block in a progression path of NASP certifications, with the highest being the Licensed Safety Professional (LSP).
+The CSM certificate is the foundational building block in a progression path of NASP certificates, with the highest being the Licensed Safety Professional (LSP).
 At the top tier of licensure, all students will have completed the CSM coursework and many other specializations.
-If you complete your LSP certification, you will have spent approximately 242 hours mastering many aspects of workplace safety.
-Completing your CSM certification now takes about 40 hours out of that time.
-Your certification can allow you to receive special rates on the upper-level courses if you advance beyond the CSM level.
+If you complete your LSP certificate, you will have spent approximately 242 hours mastering many aspects of workplace safety.
+Completing your CSM certificate now takes about 40 hours out of that time.
+Your certificate can allow you to receive special rates on the upper-level courses if you advance beyond the CSM level.

 Sign up for a Certified Safety Manager Training Course Online

 NASP’s Certified Safety Manager training is dynamic, adult-focused instruction for safety professionals.
 When you study with NASP, the knowledge and skills you gain will stick with you.
 We ensure this through a combination of impactful videos, useful activities, challenging review games and reliable source materials.
 We help you understand OSHA and other government regulations by cutting out the jargon and go beyond the bare minimum to help you achieve tangible and valuable safety improvements for your company.